sass/sass-site/source/blog/030-request-for-comments-new-js-api.md

       deprecation: boolean;
       span?: SourceSpan;
       stack?: string;
-    },
+    }
   ): void;

-  debug?(message: string, options: { span: SourceSpan }): void;
+  debug?(
+    message: string,
+    options: {span: SourceSpan}
+  ): void;
 }
 ```

 The `warn` function handles warnings, including both warnings from the compiler
 itself and from `@warn` rules.
 It's passed:

-- The warning message
+* The warning message
-- A flag indicating whether it's specifically a deprecation warning
+* A flag indicating whether it's specifically a deprecation warning
-- A span indicating where the warning was located, if it comes from a specific
+* A span indicating where the warning was located, if it comes from a specific
   location
-- The Sass stack trace at the point at which the warning was encountered, if it
+* The Sass stack trace at the point at which the warning was encountered, if it
   was encountered during execution

 The `debug` function handles only `@debug` rules, and is just passed the message